Skip to sub navigation Skip to main content

 • between 200 and 749 signatures - the petition will be discussed at the leadership team meeting.
 We aim to do this within 10 working days, with a written response to the petition organiser within 10 working days of the meeting

-• between 750 and 1499 signatures - the petition will be considered by the overview and scrutiny committee
+• between 750 and 1499 signatures - the petition will be considered by the Principal Select Committee

 • more than 1500 signatures - the petition will be considered at a full council meeting

-A petition with between 750 and 1499 signatures will be presented to the overview and scrutiny committee.
+A petition with between 750 and 1499 signatures will be presented to the Principal Select Committee.

 The most relevant officer will be invited to give evidence about the issues and the petition organiser will have up to 15 minutes to ask 3 questions of them.
 Questions must be submitted in advance.
 There will then be time for discussion.